maxgoffman/RedditPostsReader/README.md

 ![alt text](https://raw.githubusercontent.com/maxgoffman/RedditPostsReader/master/screens/rustic.png)<br />
 I'm pretty sure that with enough time I could improve it a lot.
 It is "responsive" in the sense that it adjust the content to the viewport.
 However, being completely honest, I know that it doesn't look precisely amazing with smaller resolutions.
 ## [Updated] Summary
 Implemented restoration of read/unread posts first, and also just introduced preservation of post details.
+Used cookies to develop restoration features.
 ## Tools
 I used create-react-app because I think it's a decent solution for prototyping fast a front tend app.
 Normally, I don't use it in a professional project.
 I tend to work with Docker, Docker Compose and Parcel for bundling (because I love it's automagical self configuration).
 Using create-react-app means I also used Jest for the automated test.
 I also used a lot of packages to solve my problems fast like reactstrap, font awesome, react-transition-group and so on.
 I'm saying this because I want to tell you that this isn't what I usually.
 I tend to be a lot more careful.
 ## [Updated] Tools